anegostudios/vsmodexamples/README.md

 The code mods examples are configured using the .NET 7 templates.
 They should work out of the box with Visual Studio, but may require some confuration to work with other IDEs.

-## Example Mod Versions
+## Example Mod Versions Verified Against
-- Content Mods: 1.20.4
+- Content Mods: 1.20.7
 - Code Mods: 1.20.4